Deep-imagelab/AWAN/README.md

-AdaptiveWeighted Attention Network with Camera Spectral Sensitivity Prior for Spectral Reconstruction from RGB Images
+Adaptive Weighted Attention Network with Camera Spectral Sensitivity Prior for Spectral Reconstruction from RGB Images

 The codes will be uploaded soon.